RedTurtle/redturtle.video/README.txt

 TODO
 ====

-* video transcript field can be useful?
+* video transcript field: can be useful?
-* move away, to other packages, all video adapters.
+* move away, to other packages named ``collective.rtvideo.xxx``, all video adapters left.
   It's silly to release a new ``redturtle.video`` version if something change on one of the remote services.

 Credits
 =======